Tony Aspler C.M.

 Tony is an accomplished wine educator and lecturer.

-Tony is the panel chair for Canadian wines at the annual Decanter World Wine Awards.
+Tony was the panel chair for Canadian wines at the annual Decanter World Wine Awards for fifteen years.
 He is the creator of the annual Ontario Wine Awards competition, an honorary governor of Cuvée and a director of the Independent Wine & Spirit Trust.
 He is also a director of The Canadian Wine Library.
 At the Niagara Grape & Wine Festival 2000, Tony was presented with the Royal Bank Business Citizen of the Year Award.

-Tony writes for a number of international wine magazines, including Wine Spectator, Decanter and www.decanter.com, Quench, Post City Magazines, Lexpert, On the Go and Fine Wine & Liquor (China).
+Tony writes for a number of international wine magazines, including Wine Spectator, Decanter and www.decanter.com, and Quench.

 He was the Canadian contributor to Jancis Robinson’s Oxford Companion to Wine, Tom Stevenson’s annual Wine Report and to Oz Clarke’s annual Pocket Wine Guide.